Access reviews

 Evidence that exports.

-Every campaign produces an exportable artifact — scope, reviewer list, per-reviewer completion, per-item decisions, and the provisioning operations triggered.
+Every campaign produces an exportable artifact — scope, per-item decisions with the reviewer on record, and the provisioning operations triggered.
+It's generated server-side, one evidence packet per item, each record carrying its own content hash, so re-exports of the same decision are byte-identical and verifiable.
 The artifact lands alongside the rest of the audit evidence: the execution journal, the versioned state per assignment, the approval provenance.
 When the auditor asks what changed and why, the answer is a record, not a reconstruction.

 Bring a real attestation cycle.